 If you have detected an algorithmic action/Google algorithm penalty on your website, it’s important to identify what type of penalty has been applied so that you can rectify the issue quickly.

-For example, if your site was penalized for having too many ads above the fold (or visible without scrolling), then you could remove some of these ads to reduce any impact from the penalty.
+For example, if your site was penalized for having too many ads above the fold (or visible without scrolling), then you could remove some of these ads to reduce any impact of the penalty.

 When Google detects any sort of violation they will not only penalize your site but will make sure no one is able to find it in their search results due to what’s known as a “Google penalty”.
 The best way around this and really any algorithmic action/Google algorithm penalty is by building strong and natural backlinks from reputable sources.